karlotness/adrt/joss/paper.md

 new specialized software implementations.

-The ADRT has demonstrated usefulness in scientific computing [@Rim2018] and has applications in imaging, image processing, and machine learning which can benefit from the increased performance of the ADRT, which has a time complexity of $\mathcal{O}(N^2 \log N)$ for an $N \times N$ image (see \autoref{fig:timing}), compared to
+The ADRT has demonstrated usefulness in scientific computing [@Rim2018] and has applications in imaging, image processing, and machine learning that can benefit from the increased performance of the ADRT, which has a time complexity of $\mathcal{O}(N^2 \log N)$ for an $N \times N$ image (see \autoref{fig:timing}), compared to
 $\mathcal{O}(N^3)$ for the standard Radon transform [@Press2006].
-The ADRT approximates the Radon transform with $\mathcal{O}(N^{-1} \log N)$ error, and it possesses important inversion properties which enable it to be used to approximate the inverse Radon transform [@Press2006; @Rim2020].
+The ADRT approximates the Radon transform with $\mathcal{O}(N^{-1} \log N)$ error, and it possesses important inversion properties that enable it to be used to approximate the inverse Radon transform [@Press2006; @Rim2020].
 Our documentation includes examples of the application of these routines to sample problems in tomography and PDEs, as well as recipes for implementing other